buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcUtilityResource/Entities/IfcOwnerHistory.md

 # IfcOwnerHistory

 _IfcOwnerHistory_ defines all history and identification related information.
-In order to provide fast access it is directly attached to all independent objects, relationships and properties.
+In order to provide fast access it is directly attached to all independent objects, relationships and properties.<!-- end of definition -->

 _IfcOwnerHistory_ is used to identify the creating and owning application and user for the associated object, as well as capture the last modifying application and user.